Read in 4 minutes

 total used free shared buff/cache available Mem: 488M 158M 83M 2.3M 246M 217M Swap: 1.0G 506M 517M

 Swappiness is a Linux kernel property that defines how often the system will use the swap space.
 Swappiness can have a value between 0 and 100.
 A low value will make the kernel to try to avoid swapping whenever possible while a higher value will make the kernel to use the swap space more aggressively.

 The default swappiness value is 60.
 You can check the current swappiness value by typing the following command:

-While the swappiness value of 60 is OK for Desktops, for production servers you may need to set a lower value.
+While the swappiness value of 60 is OK for most Linux systems, for production servers you may need to set a lower value.